 Spanish Mastiff Livestock Guardian Dogs

-Please contact me if you would like to reserve a pup from one of our
+Please contact me if you would like to reserve a pup from one

 For updates on whats going on with the dogs, check out my Blog!

 In 2001 we got our first Livestock Guardian Dog (LGD) when our Great Pyrenees, Cleo

 joined our old collie mix, Milo in guarding the farm.
 In the years since, we haven't lost

 even one animal to a predator on our property and I give the dogs all the credit.

 During the course of my research into Livestock Guardian Dogs (LGD's) I became fascinated